pypiserver/pypiserver/README.rst

   pypi-server [OPTIONS] [PACKAGES_DIRECTORY]
     start PyPI compatible package server serving packages from PACKAGES_DIRECTORY.
-If PACKAGES_DIRECTORY is not given on the command line, it uses the default ~/packages.
+If PACKAGES_DIRECTORY is not given on the command line, it uses the default ~/packages.  pypiserver scans this directory recursively for packages.
+It skips packages and directories starting with a dot.

   pypi-server understands the following options: